Tanya Kalounivale

 Tanya Kalounivale (born 20 January 1999) is a Fijian-born New Zealand rugby union player.
-She plays at tighthead prop for Waikato and Hamilton Old Boys.
+She plays at tighthead prop for Waikato and Manurewa Rugby Football Club.
 She was part of the Black Ferns champion 2021 Rugby World Cup squad.
 She plays for Chiefs Manawa in the Super Rugby Aupiki competition.

 Rugby career

 Kalounivale attended Suva Grammar School in Fiji.
 She made her debut for Waikato in 2017.

-2021

 In May 2021, Kalounivale played for the Chiefs against the Blues in the first-ever women's Super Rugby match at Eden Park, the Chiefs won 39–12.
 In November, she was named in the Chiefs squad for the inaugural season of Super Rugby Aupiki.

 Kalounivale was selected for the Black Ferns squad to tour England and France, although she did not play in any matches.

-2022

-Kalounivale made her international debut on 6 June against Australia at Tauranga at the 2022 Pacific Four Series.
+She made her international debut on 6 June against Australia at Tauranga at the 2022 Pacific Four Series.
 She scored a try on debut which was later ruled out.

 In August, She was named in the team again for a two-test series against the Wallaroos for the Laurie O'Reilly Cup.
 She was selected for the Black Ferns 2021 Rugby World Cup 32-player squad.